 Although MS clones express higher levels of TNF-alpha and IL-10 mRNA, these differences do not reach statistical significance.

-Interestingly, significantly increased TNF-alpha and IFN-gamma mRNA levels were observed among clones derived from HLA-DR2 positive versus HLA-DR2 negative MS patients.
+Interestingly, significantly increased TNF- and IFN- mRNA levels were observed among clones derived from HLA-DR2 positive versus HLA-DR2 negative MS patients.

 This HLA halpotype (DR2) is known to be associated with MS.

-The high levels of TNF-alpha and IFN-gamma mRNA observed in MBP-reactive T-Cell clones from MS patients indicate an important role of these Cytokines in the disease process.
+The high levels of TNF- and IFN- mRNA observed in MBP-reactive T-Cell clones from MS patients indicate an important role of these Cytokines in the disease process.

 Our data lend further support to the Pathogenic role of MBP-reactive T-Cells in MS.